ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 1. Verify that the message contains a COSE_Sign1 or COSE_Sign structure.

-1. Verify that the resulting COSE Header includes only parameters and values whose syntax and semantics are both understood and supported or that are specified as being ignored when not understood.
+1. Verify that the resulting COSE header includes only parameters and values whose syntax and semantics are both understood and supported or that are specified as being ignored when not understood.